GowthamInti/PromptPit/frontend/README.md

-# 🎯 Prompt Optimization Playground Frontend
+# 🔨 PromptPit Frontend

-A modern React frontend for the Prompt Optimization Playground - a self-hosted tool for experimenting with prompts across multiple LLM providers.
+A modern React frontend for PromptPit - a self-hosted tool for experimenting with prompts across multiple LLM providers.

 ## 🚀 Features